MikiWolfe/text-editor/README.md

 # Text Editor
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description:
-An application that allows us to edit text.
+An application that allows us to save and edit texts.
+We are also able to install the application for use on our local machines.
 Repository name: text-editor

 ## Table of Contents: